 A Tall Girls Vintage Dilemma

 Being 5”11 can have its perks, you can see over people in queues, you’re always tall enough to ride rollercoasters, and your small friends can use you to reach up and get things off high shelves in the supermarket.
-However when it comes to vintage clothing it can often lead to some little problems.
+However, when it comes to vintage clothing it can often lead to some little problems.

 But fear not!
-Here are some tips and tricks in making your vintage garments fit better and styling them to help make them seem a little bit longer:
+Here are some tips and tricks in making your vintage garments fit better and styling them to help make them seem a little bit longer.

-If you love 1970s style like I do you’ll know that maxi dresses are a style staple and really capture the essence of the era, but being tall well sometimes the skirt length can be abit off.
+If you love 1970s styles like I do you’ll know that maxi dresses are a seventies staple and really capture the essence of the era, but being tall well sometimes the skirt length can be a bit off.
 Options here are to style the dress alternatively to make the hem length seem intentional like I have previously described, or you can take drastic action and get the scissors out.
 For me taking the scissors is a last resort over restyling.
 This cute jersey top 1970s dress was one of those dresses, lovely in every way but the hemline was looking a bit sad and the ruffle had a few tears in it that weren’t fixable, so the only option was to give it the chop.

 Shortening a skirt can be very easy, but if you’re not confident in sewing you can always take it to a local seamstress or alterations shop for a quick fix.
 To alter your dress you'll need: sharp scissors or fabric shears, a tape measure, pins, chalk, sewing needles, matching thread, and a sewing machine is optional as the sewing you can also do by hand.

-Next is the scary bit, cutting the fabric, and as all sewers say “MEASURE TWICE CUT ONCE” so just to be safe always double check your measuring and if you are unsure always cut longer than you need, it’s easier to hem shorter than to try add fabric back on.
+Next is the scary bit, cutting the fabric, and as all sewers say “MEASURE TWICE CUT ONCE” so just to be safe always double-check your measuring and if you are unsure always cut longer than you need, it’s easier to hem shorter than to try to add fabric back on.
 Once you have cut the skirt next job is to hem it, and there are several ways of doing that.

-I hope this is helpful article for you taller than average ladies, or just useful for knowing how to re-hem a vintage skirt or dress to suit you better.
+I hope this is a helpful article for you taller than average ladies, or just useful for knowing how to re-hem a vintage skirt or dress to suit you better.
 To be inspired as ever or to look for your next project go to www.revivalvintage.co.uk.